TeeRarian/GT-Macro/README.md

 ### __Friend: N2 (Numpad 2)__
 - Sends gifts to and receives gifts from friends.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro.
+  - Modular, can be removed or placed anywhere before or after another modular macro.
 - __Safety__
   - Safe, assuming no prior macro fails.
 ### __Guild Attendance: N3 (Numpad 3)__
 - Claims the attendance reward from your Guild.
 - __Modularity__
-  - Modular, can be placed anywhere before or after another modular macro.
+  - Modular, can be removed or placed anywhere before or after another modular macro.
 - __Safety__
   - Unsafe, has not been tested on an account without a Guild.
 ### __Awakening Dungeon: N4 (Numpad 4)__